4 Ways To Prepare Now for Baby — Especially When You Already Have Children

 I tidy and reorganise the space so I know I’ve mentally prepared for how I like to spend the first moments with my baby.
 It is helpful to feel assured that even if there’s a million things to do, that your main spaces are completely safe.

-Prepare Mentally to Birth Biologically
+2—Prepare Mentally to Birth Biologically

+As they say, birth is 90% mental.
 No matter how the pregnancy and birth actually goes, doing the work of preparing mentally offers you a chance to reflect and have a say in every aspect of how you will birth.

-Feeling at ease and confident, whether for labour or during pregnancy itself, requires preparation beforehand.
 During my first pregnancy, I attended a great birth class — it was a 5-hour classes every week — which may seem like a lot, but the time being pregnant can seem to fly by and it was great to park aside that time each week to learn about my changing body, growing baby, and the whole process of birth.

-Still, it probably wasn’t until I went through that birth and in my second birth that I could really understand that birth, pregnancy, and the newborn days is 90% prep and 10% execution.
+Still, it probably wasn’t until I went through that birth and in my second birth that I could understand that birth, pregnancy, and the newborn days is 90% prep and 10% execution.
 A lot of it is in the mind prep, and your physical space goes a long way to ensuring you’re staying in the right mindset.

 Make a list of all the things you personally need for a healthy birth and working backwards from there.
 This is your personal wish list for a whole new phase of life ahead, and your space will evolve to support it.